shawngraham/drift/README.md

 # Aethereal Drift

-A psychogeographic exploration PWA that transforms physical movement into transmissions from parallel dimensions.
+A psychogeographic exploration progressive web app (PWA) that transforms physical movement into transmissions from parallel dimensions.
+(PWA: you open in your phone's browser, and you can then pin it to your home screen.)

 ## Overview